adrien-zinger/xml-js-reader/README.md

 - `findByParam` Return all elements from the root where param is the first arguments and the value is the second.
 - `findByPath` Return all elements from the root where the path of tags to access is the ordered list of strings.

+The filter function respect the order of occurences from top to bottom.

 ## Bug report

 You can contribute to this project, report issues and propose features.